ostadabbas/EECE-7398-Machine-Learning-with-Small-Data/README.md

 ## Overview

 This repository contains the materials for the **EECE 7398: Machine Learning with Small Data** course.
-The course emphasizes using Northeastern's Discovery Cluster for advanced machine learning experiments, particularly in small data scenarios.
+The course emphasizes using Northeastern's Explorer Cluster for advanced machine learning experiments, particularly in small data scenarios.

-The materials include pre-prepared slides (uploaded directly as `.pdf`) and hands-on exercises to guide students through accessing, setting up, and utilizing the Discovery Cluster for machine learning research.
+The materials include pre-prepared slides (uploaded directly as `.pdf`) and hands-on exercises to guide students through accessing, setting up, and utilizing the Explorer Cluster for machine learning research.
 Topics covered:

-- Introduction to the Discovery Cluster
+- Introduction to the Explorer Cluster
 - Cluster access and environment configuration
 - PyTorch setup and GPU utilization
 - Monitoring experiments with Weights & Biases